FTL-Hyperspace/FTL-Hyperspace/wiki/Lua-Hyperspace-Module.md

 ### Fields
 - [`ShipSystem`](#shipsystem) `.pSystem`

-The ShipSystem managed by this SystemBox.
+   - The ShipSystem managed by this SystemBox.
 - [`Point`](#point) `.location`

-The location of the SystemBox.
+   - The location of the SystemBox.
+- `bool` `.bPlayerUI`
 - [`SystemBox_Extend`](#systembox_extend) `.extend`
    - **Read-only**

-The SystemBox_Extend associated with this SystemBox.
+   - The SystemBox_Extend associated with this SystemBox.
 - LUA table `.table`

-A modifiable table of arbitrary data which exists as long as the object it belongs to.
+   - A modifiable table of arbitrary data which exists as long as the object it belongs to.

 ## SystemBox_Extend
 The class holding additional SystemBox data members that are not a part of FTL's native SystemBox strucure.